-Best gaming keyboard
+Best gaming keyboards of 2017: Our picks for the top budget, mid-tier, and RGB boards

 - All of our keyboard reviews

 Choosing a gaming keyboard is a matter of personal taste.
-The best for one person could be Cherry Browns and white backlighting.
-For another, it could be Razer Greens and a rippling RGB glow.
-Gigantic wrist pads, compact shapes, numeric keypads, macro keys, volume controls—a ton of keyboards exist because everyone wants a different mix of features.
+One person could be into Cherry Browns and white backlighting.
+Another might favor Razer Greens and a rippling RGB glow.
+Gigantic wrist pads, compact shapes, numeric keypads, macro keys, volume controls—a plethora of keyboards exists because everyone wants a different mix of features.

-To help you sort through the piles of options, we’ve sifted through the latest and greatest to come up with our top recommendations.
-All of these focus on mechanical keyboards, and for good reason—they’re simply more comfortable to use over the long haul.
+To help you sort through the many options, we’ve sifted through the latest and greatest planks to come up with our top recommendations.
+All of these are mechanical keyboards, and for good reason—they’re simply more comfortable to use over the long haul.
 But we’re open-minded, so if we encounter an alternative that works well, you may see it appear on this list.
 We’ll keep updating it periodically as we test new keyboards.

-In this round of evaluations, we had a few surprises.
-For instance, the G.Skill KM780 is one of the best RGB-enabled mechanical keyboards we’ve seen to date.
-Turns out you can still improve on a device that’s (at its core, at least) older than PCs themselves.
+Updated 9/1/17 to reflect the addition of the Corsair K95 RGB Platinum, the very definition of decadence, and the hands-down winner in a new category: Best ultra-premium keyboard.

 Best budget keyboard